 Advanced Clarinet Duets for Performers (34 pages) contains 9 Original Duets providing the experienced Clarinet Player with challenging material written with live performance in mind.
 The pieces contain introductions, codas, modulations as well as written Solos full of real Jazz language that increase interest and challenge and are each 3-4 pages long.
 Suitable for more advanced players who are looking for total immersion in the Jazz idiom.
-Inside almost every Duet a musical tribute to some great Jazz composer or improvisor of some sort has been inserted with the purpose of enriching the pieces.
+Inside almost every Duet a musical tribute to some great Jazz composer or improvisor has been inserted with the purpose of enriching the pieces.

 Instrumentation- 2 Clarinets